HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 The following command must be executed to install Service Director in a production environment:

-    helm install sd-helm sd-chart-repo/sd_helm_chart --set install_assurance=false,sdimages.registry=<repo>,sdimages.tag=<image-tag> --namespace sd -f values-production,yaml
+    helm install sd-helm sd-chart-repo/sd_helm_chart --set install_assurance=false,sdimages.registry=<repo>,sdimages.tag=<image-tag> --namespace sd -f values-production.yaml

 Where `<image-tag>` is the Service Director version you want to install, if this parameter is omitted then the latest image available is used by default.

-The value `<repo>` is the Docker repo where Service Director image is stored, usually this value is "hub.docker.hpecorp.net/cms-sd/" .If this parameter is not included then the local repo is used by default.
+The value `<repo>` is the Docker repo where Service Director image is stored, usually this value is "hub.docker.hpecorp.net/cms-sd/".
+If this parameter is not included then the local repo is used by default.

 You can find additional information about production environments [here](../../docs/production%20deployment%20guidance.md)